mehmetkusken/car-dealership-project/README.md

 The form to sign up should be loaded via a GET request to `/signup` and submitted via a POST request to `/signup`.

-The signup action should also log the user in and add the `user_id` to the sessions hash.

 Make sure you add the Signup link to the home page.